The Rise and Fall of Pips

 Outside the club, the Seth I remember was always editing the documentary footage he had on Kaufman and other Pips' luminaries while simultaneously writing, directing, and acting in his own pre-Funny or Die kind-of short comedy films.
 In fact, I’m proud to mention my appearance in his minimus opus, a spoof entitled “Kubrick, Fran, and Ollie,” performing the role I was born to play, Al Pacino as Michael Corleone dressed as a Bar Mitzvah boy at a Catholic Baptism for a male baby doll.
 Given all the "Godfather" and "JFK" assassination references throughout, the only thing more bizarre was Oliver Stone's reaction to the copy Seth sent him -- he said he didn't get it!
 From the man who two years later brought us the cartoonish bloodfest that was "Natural Born Killers," his puzzlement was a little hard to believe.

 Notwithstanding Oliver Stone’s apparent pass on “Kubrick, Fran, and Ollie,” with all the contacts Seth had from Pips, one had the feeling he would catch a break someday.
 At least that was my thinking and I'm sure the thinking of all the other comedians who volunteered to work on the film for free.
 I'm guessing I wasn’t the only one who wanted to believe my participation just might be the beginning of a professional association that could pay dividends down the line.
 The thing motivational speakers never explain is that some dreams are impossible to fulfill.
 Sure, some are relatively easy for the dream fairy to deliver like getting a motor cycle, or visiting France, or learning how to play golf; but next to becoming an astronaut, sustaining a career in comedy is nearly impossible.
 For every stand-up, sketch actor, or filmmaker that gets a transformational gig that leads to more work, thousands fall by the wayside within the first few years of trying.
 Indeed, those without the creative discipline and tolerance for an unsteady per diem lifestyle find out relatively soon that their abilities are better suited to other professions.
 Who hangs on?
-Besides having the artistic chops, those most likely to eventually find their way usually possess the interpersonal savvy to navigate the business end of things and the toughness to withstand repeated rejection, sometimes on a nightly basis.
+Besides having the artistic chops, those most likely to eventually find their way usually possess the interpersonal savvy to cultivate professional relationships, the acuity and hustle to navigate the business end of things, and the toughness to withstand repeated rejection, sometimes on a nightly basis.
 Alas, only a few remain standing in this Carlinian survival of the mentally fittest competition.

 Meanwhile, back in Brooklyn, Pips was experiencing something of a resurgence under its new owners.
 But they were never able to duplicate the magical run of success the Schultz family produced decades earlier; and after another sale, Pips finally closed its doors in 2005.
 Did someone bother to save the dozens of comedian headshots that adorned its walls?
 Will anyone remember Pips' famously rough crowds once the comics who sparred with them have forgotten or passed on?
 How many people will recall that it was the entrepreneurial genius and loving stewardship of George, Marty, and Seth Shultz that made Pips an iconic comedy showplace and the last authentic New York comedy club in New York City?
 The only thing certain is the sun that was once visible from the Pip's stage through its storefront windows had set on the bay from that vantage point for the last time.
 Just before the end of the millennium, I briefly visited with Seth at his new apartment; he was living in a shithole on a seedy street just off Hollywood Blvd.
 It wasn't so unusual for a young artist’s dwelling.
-A studio apartment with at least one roach crawling across a refrigerator seemed fairly de rigueur.
+A studio apartment with at least one roach crawling across the refrigerator seemed fairly de rigueur.
 A bottle of cheap whisky next to a coffee mug on a kitchen table in the "living room" was probably pretty standard.
 The only thing out of the ordinary was a swanky walk-in closet which housed at least a dozen of his, pre digital, film reel canisters.
 Here, like a swashbuckling pirate grasping a treasure map, he showed me the reel containing his Andy Kaufman documentary and explained how he had this meeting lined up and that meeting lined up.
 For a moment he was back at Pips, the impresario holding court once again.
 But the juxtaposition of these frames ultimately told another story.
 It was a cautionary tale playing out right in front of my green eyes.
 Perhaps, if I’d been more mature, I'd have noticed the mounting scars of too many rejections hidden behind the veneer of momentary enthusiasm.
 Maybe if I’d looked beyond the whiskey bottle, I'd have imagined the unhealthy habits learned from an atypical family life spent hanging around a bar and itinerant comedians.
 Perchance I had the wisdom, I'd have understood that growing up in the shadow of legends and deciding to hitch his own wagon to a star, if he wasn't careful, could exact a steep price of castle in the sky ambitions, entitlement, impatience, bitterness, desperation, despair, depression, and finally rock bottom.
 The fact was he was a 40 year old man living in a dump well past the age grown men should be living in such places.
-He was broke, and within a decade, his spirit would surrender to a similar fate.
+He was broke, and within a decade his spirit would surrender to a similar fate.
 I later heard he shot himself in the backseat of a parked car in Culver City.
 RIP

 Film short, "Kubrick, Fran and Ollie": https://www.youtube.com/watch?v=ZbOpkCbqHiYi